ccdgui/GraphOmeter/README.md

   * graph_parser: this function parses the source json data, creates nodes and edges and returns dictionary.

   * Class Object Graph: Object generates a Graph object using the networkx python package.
+Methods attached to this object:
      * call() object generates graph edges using the 'add_edges_from()' helper function.
      * incoming() method return a list of income edge for the node passed as argument.
      * plot_graph() generate parameters for plotting the grap.
 The val_map dictionary contain color parameter for each node